Exposure from ultraviolet radiation frequently asked questions

-Due to its geographical position and close proximity to the equator, Australia experiences some of the highest levels of solar ultraviolet radiation in the world.
-The earth's elliptical orbit brings the earth closer to the sun in January, during summer in the southern hemisphere, resulting in higher levels of UVR in that region.
-Relatively clear atmospheric conditions and the influence of ozone depletion over Antarctica contribute to higher levels of solar UVR in the southern hemisphere than at similar latitudes in the northern hemisphere.
+Due to its geographical location and close proximity to the equator, Australia experiences some of the highest levels of solar UVR in the world.
+The earth's elliptical orbit brings the earth closer to the sun in January, during summer in the southern hemisphere, resulting in higher levels of UVR.
+Also, relatively clear atmospheric conditions and the influence of ozone depletion over Antarctica contribute to higher levels of solar UVR in the southern hemisphere than at similar latitudes in the northern hemisphere.

 What factors affect solar UVR levels?

 The most important factor affecting the level of solar UVR at the earth's surface is the height of the sun in the sky.
-The higher the sun is in the sky, the shorter path the UVR has to travel through the atmosphere, so less is absorbed resulting in higher levels of UVR at the surface.
-When the sun is low in the sky the radiation has a longer path to travel so more radiation is absorbed and scattered by the atmosphere resulting in lower levels of UVR at the surface.
-Other key factors include proximity to the equator, seasonal effects, cloud cover, ozone, scattering in the open sky, reflected from the environment and altitude.
+The higher the sun is in the sky, the shorter the path the UVR has to travel through the atmosphere, so less is absorbed resulting in higher levels of UVR at the surface.
+Conversely, when the sun is low in the sky the longer path to travel results in more UVR absorption and scattering by the atmosphere results in lower levels at the surface.
+Other key factors include proximity to the equator, seasonal effects, cloud cover, ozone, scattering in the open sky, reflections from the environment and altitude.

 What is the UV Index?